Ten Rules for E-Rate Success

 - Applicants must be able to demonstrate that price is the most important factor in their bid analysis and vendor selection procedures.

-Rule 9: Maintain records for at least five years.
+Rule 8: Maintain records for at least ten years.

-The FCC strengthened its rules this year requiring applicants and vendors to maintain records for at least five years.
 The retention requirements are quite detailed, going well beyond simply keeping copies of E-rate forms.
-Documentation is required for discount rate calculations, technology plans and budgets, RFPs, all records related to winning and losing bids, inventory, etc. Failure to produce these records can lead, and already has led, to formal actions to recover E-rate funds.
+Documentation is required for discount rate calculations, CIPA compliance, RFPs, all records related to winning and losing bids, inventories, etc. Failure to produce these records can lead, and already has led, to formal actions to recover E-rate funds.

 Rule 10: Know when you need help and where to turn for it.

 Many applicants are fully capable and willing to manage all aspects of their E-rate applications.
 However, as the program has become more complex and as more applicants have experienced funding difficulties in one year or another, more and more are using or looking for outside assistance.
 Here are a few tips for getting help: